khanahmedm/PostgreSQL/PostgreSQL-exercises.md

 # PostgreSQL
-This page goes through the PostgreSQL exercies avaiable on https://pgexercises.com/
+This page goes through the PostgreSQL exercises avaiable on https://pgexercises.com/

 You may download PostgreSQL database from [here](https://www.postgresql.org/download/)